oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app/run-nosql-app.md

 ## Introduction

 This lab picks up where lab 3 left off.
-We are going to explore in more detail the tables we created, load data, and execute queries using a REST based application.
+We are going to explore in more detail the tables we created, load data, and execute queries using a Spring Data REST based application.

 _Estimated Time:_ 16 minutes